-What is are Personnel Assumptions in a Higher Education Budget Model?
+What are Personnel Assumptions in a Higher Education Budget Model?

-Employee-focused Assumption forms are considered driver-based templates and are often used by budget managers to input various salary and benefit rates that will be used in the personnel payroll budget.
-Some of the key functionality in this type of form is that it provides input of any type of pre-determined cost or rate that is needed for the detailed personnel budget.
+Employee-focused Assumption Forms are considered driver-based templates and are often used by budget managers to input various salary and benefit rates that will be used in the personnel payroll budget.
+Key functionality in this type of form provides input of any type of pre-determined cost or rate that is needed for the detailed personnel budget.
 This can include rates per salary grade, merit increases, Medicare, insurance, and other benefits.
-You find an example of this type of form below.
+You will find an example of this type of form below.

 Purpose of Personnel Assumption Forms

 Universities and colleges use Personnel Assumption Forms to enter key personnel cost drivers before the detailed employee budget is entered.
 When used as part of good business practices in a Budgeting and Planning department, an institution can improve its employee budget process, as well as, reduce the chances that personnel expenses are not updated if underlying drivers change after the planning process has commenced.

 Here is an example of a University Personnel Assumption Form.

 You can find hundreds of additional examples here.

 The typical users of this type of form are: Budget Officers and HR Managers.